-Paul Amar, Associate Professor in the Global Studies Department at the University of California Santa Barbara, is a political scientist and anthropologist with affiliate appointments in Feminist Studies, Sociology, Comparative Literature, Middle East Studies, and Latin American & Iberian Studies.
-He currently serves as Director of the MA and PhD Programs in Global Studies, Chair of the Program in Middle East Studies, and Coordinator of the Global Security Studies Hub.
+Paul Amar, Department Chair and Professor in the Global Studies Department at the University of California Santa Barbara and Director of the Orfalea Center for Global and International Studies, is a political scientist and anthropologist with affiliate appointments in Feminist Studies, Sociology, Comparative Literature, Middle East Studies, and Latin American & Iberian Studies.
 Before he began his academic career, he worked as a journalist in Cairo, a police reformer and sexuality rights activist in Rio de Janeiro, and as a conflict-resolution and economic development specialist at the United Nations.
-His books include: Cairo Cosmopolitan (2006); New Racial Missions of Policing (2010); Global South to the Rescue (2011); Dispatches from the Arab Spring (2013); The Middle East and Brazil (2014), and The Security Archipelago: Human-Security States, Sexuality Politics and the End of Neoliberalism (2014).
+His books include: Cairo Cosmopolitan (2006); New Racial Missions of Policing (2010); Global South to the Rescue (2011); Dispatches from the Arab Spring (2013); and The Middle East and Brazil (2014).

 His book, "The Security Archipelago" was awarded the Charles Taylor Award for "Best Book of the Year" in 2014 by the Interpretive Methods Section of the American Political Science Association.

-2010-present: Associate Professor, Global & International Studies, with appointments in Sociology, Feminist Studies, Comparative Literature, Middle East Studies and Latin American Studies.
+2016-present: Professor and Director of MA & PhD Programs, Global Studies Department, with appointments in Sociology, Feminist Studies, Comparative Literature, Middle East Studies and Latin American Studies.
 University of California, Santa Barbara

 2004-2010: Assistant Professor, Law & Society Program, UCSB.